GEORGE Zero GUIDE DOG ASSOCIATION

 2M is a Yaesu FT857 through a Watson 50 on the chimney - works quite well with the open views to the east, north and west.
 The rig also doubles as a 40m portable station running off a car battery from a scrap yard, the aerial - coax into a connector block of a straight cut centre fed dipole - 32ft each leg ( 9754mm ) in an inverted V configeration held up in the centre by a fishing pole and tied off via egg insulators to what ever is available.

-I am a member of MARTS - Medway Amateur Receiving and Transmitting Society G5MW and enjoy DX hunting, field day competitions, dx and local rag chewing on 40m in an evening
+I am a member of BRATS - Bredhurst Receiving and Transmitting Society G0BRC and enjoy DX hunting, ssb competitions, data dx - PSK31, HELL, ROS & RTTY - unfortunatly my favourite mode AMTOR is no-longer heard on the bands and is Sadly missed, I also partake in local rag chewing on 40m in the evening

 I do some volunteer driving taking people on hospital or doctor appointments.
 I also like sea fishing, photography, cycling and playing my electric guitar > badly

 George Zero Good DX-ing Amateur